ATA82/ATAC_Reprogramming_of_Fibroblasts/README.md

 	  path does not exist it will be owned by the root user by default which will cause permissions issues
-	- port - setting a unique port for the container makes it easier to have multiple projects up on your host at the same time as they will not clash There are additional comments in `docker-compose.yml` to aid in setting it up
+	- port - setting a unique port for the container makes it easier to have multiple projects up on your host at the same time as they will not clash
+	- map the cache of renv on the host system to the container.
+If you don't have a cache you could just select a directory on the host system where the user of rstudio have access to, such as the one used in the docker-compose.yml file.
+The advantage of selecting an existing cache is given in case you already have most of the package versions on your system.
+  There are additional comments in `docker-compose.yml` to aid in setting it up

+### Running the analysis
-- You can now start your container with `docker-compose up -d`, `-d` is for detach so the container will now run in the background and will even resume following a reboot. to stop session use `docker-compose down`, add the `--build` flag when starting if you want to trigger a re-build of the container image.
+- Start your container with `docker compose up -d`, `-d` is for detach so the container will now run in the background and will even resume following a reboot. to stop session use `docker compose down`, add the `--build` flag when starting if you want to trigger a re-build of the container image.
-- Connect to your RStudio server session at: localhost:port or 0.0.0.0:port, where port is the port you set in `docker-compose.yml`, in this example it is 4415 The default user and password are 'rstudio' & '1rstudio' respectively, these are set in `rstudio_docker/rstudio.env` note that you can connect to an RStudio server instance running on a remote system to which you have access over ssh by using ssh port forwarding.
+- Connect to your RStudio server session at: localhost:port or 0.0.0.0:port, where port is the port you set in `docker-compose.yml`, in this example it is 4444 The default user and password are 'rstudio' & '1rstudio' respectively, these are set in `rstudio_docker/rstudio.env` note that you can connect to an RStudio server instance running on a remote system to which you have access over ssh by using ssh port forwarding.
-  You can forward a port over ssh with a command of the form: `ssh -nNT -L <local port>:<host>:<remote port> <host>` e.g. `ssh -nNT -L 4415:ark.cecad.uni-koeln.de:4415 richardjacton@ark.cecad.uni-koeln.de` you should now be able to access the RStudio server instance at localhost of the ssh client in a web browser.
+  You can forward a port over ssh with a command of the form: `ssh -nNT -L <local port>:<host>:<remote port> <host>` e.g. `ssh -nNT -L 4444:abdallah.cecad.uni-koeln.de:4444 aabdallah@aabdallah.cecad.uni-koeln.de` you should now be able to access the RStudio server instance at localhost of the ssh client in a web browser.
-  (Tip: If working with multiple RStudio containers I sometimes have issues logging into different sessions at the same time opening different sessions using Firefox container tabs fixes this issue)
+  (Tip: If working with multiple RStudio containers we may sometimes have issues logging into different sessions at the same time opening different sessions using Firefox container tabs fixes this issue)
-- Create a new R project in your project directory
-- Use `renv::restore()` to load the appropriate versions of the R package dependencies from the renv lockfile (This may happed automaticlly when you initiate your project)
+- Use `renv::restore()` to load the appropriate versions of the R package dependencies from the renv lockfile
-- Copy the output directory of the nf-core RNA-seq pipeline into a folder named `results_RNA-seq` within your project directory
 - load the {targets} R package `library(targets)` and run the targets pipeline with `tar_make()`
+- After all target objects are created you could switch to R Notebook within the project and Run all chunks.

 Customisations can be made within the `_targets.R` file and the R functions files located in `R/`

-### Running the analysis

 ## References